tuukkamattlar/next-website-flou/content/flou.md

     perustuva päätöksenteko entisestään.
 Me selvitämme asiakkaillemme vaikutukset riippumattomasti.
 Uskomme, että vastuullinen toimija tunnistaa tosiasiat, hallitsee riskit, varautuu uhkiin, ymmärtää taloudellisen ja sosiaalisen vaikutuksen, kestävyyden vaatimukset ja ison kuvan - ja toimii oikean tiedon pohjalta.
 Tässä työssä me olemme paras kumppanisi.
   en: >-
-    **What is FLOU?**\

-    \

     We are an independent consultancy specializing in strategic transportation planning and risk management.
 Our work highlights a holistic understanding of the transport system, encompassing all modes of mobility.
 For us, technology is a tool, not an objective.
-The scope of our projects varies wildly according to client needs, from congestion to cyber security.\
+The scope of our projects varies wildly according to client needs, from congestion to cyber security.

-    \

     We are chosen as a partner because of our holistic perspective, computational expertise and enthusiastic nature.
 Our working methods emphasize innovation, engagement and inclusiveness of different stakeholders.